redhat-cip/dci-openshift-agent/README.md

 Then prepare a clouds.yaml with the following information, and replace the IP addresses and password accordingly

-!!!
-NOTE
-    Starting with OCP 4.7 `metal3-boostrap` service uses `auth_type:
-    http_basic`, but in in older versions it uses `auth_type: none` so there's no need to set auth section with the credentials
+> NOTE: Starting with OCP 4.7 `metal3-boostrap` service uses `auth_type: http_basic`, but in in older versions it uses `auth_type: none` so there's no need to set auth section with the credentials

 ```YAML
 clouds: